Money Train: Box office

-The film took in $35.4 million at the North American box office, including $10.6 million on its opening weekend.
+The film took in $35.4 million at the North American box office, including $10.6 million on its opening weekend, ranking fourth behind Toy Story, GoldenEye and Ace Ventura: When Nature Calls.
 In 2005, USA Today characterized it as a "bomb".

 Critical response

 Rotten Tomatoes, a review aggregator, reports that 22% of 32 surveyed critics gave the film a positive review; the average rating was 4.3/10.
 The site's consensus states: "Loud, incoherent, and aimless, Money Train reunites Snipes and Harrelson – and proves that starring duos are far from immune to the law of diminishing returns."

 On At the Movies, Gene Siskel felt that Snipes and Harrelson had none of the chemistry they displayed in White Men Can't Jump due to the weak dialogue and screenplay.
 His colleague Roger Ebert dismissed the film as a poor installment of the "endlessly recycled cop buddy formula," and both critics included Money Train on their "Worst Films of 1995" lists.
 Brian Lowry of Variety wrote that Money Train "bounces along with a lame script and inconsistent pace".
 Hal Hinson of The Washington Post called it a feeble and clichéd buddy film.
 Filmink said the film "exemplifies bloated dumb '90s action.
 J Lo is good though."
 Ken Tucker of Entertainment Weekly rated it D+ and called it "a big, noisy headache of a movie."

-In a positive review, Stephen Holden of The New York Times wrote, "More viscerally charged than Speed and hipper than Die Hard With a Vengeance, the movie is a careening, screeching joyride that showers sparks like fireworks."
+In a positive review, Stephen Holden of The New York Times wrote, "More viscerally charged than Speed and hipper than Die Hard with a Vengeance, the movie is a careening, screeching joyride that showers sparks like fireworks."
 Mick LaSalle of the San Francisco Examiner called it "a cut above the usual" buddy cop film due to the stars' chemistry and its well-crafted action scenes.
 Kenneth Turan of the Los Angeles Times described it as "a by-the-numbers action-buddy picture" that is "an acceptable if undemanding venture".

+Years after the release of Money Train, Woody Harrelson expressed disappointment with the film, feeling that it failed to recapture the chemistry he shared with Wesley Snipes in White Men Can't Jump.
+Harrelson later described the production as one where the actors felt like "cogs in a wheel".

 In addition to its poor reviews, the film was vilified for its portrayal of "The Torch" robbing a ticket booth by running a rubber tube around the bulletproof partition and dousing the attendant with a flammable liquid, then threatening to set them on fire.
 Seven similar crimes were repeated in real life during the film's release, although police did not conclude that the crimes were related.
 Nevertheless, many people, including presidential candidate Bob Dole, called for a boycott of the film.
 In response to the controversy of the character he portrayed, Chris Cooper admitted that he regretted participating in this film.